 The results of the report will also tell how much cancer is in each node.
 Cancer cells can range from small in size and few in number to large in size and many in number.
 This information may be reported as:

 Lymph node status can affect breast cancer treatment decisions and prognosis (outlook).
-If there is cancer found in the lymph nodes, chemotherapy in addition to surgery is typically required.
+If there is cancer found in the lymph nodes, chemotherapy, in addition to surgery, is typically required.
 This is because chemotherapy can attack cancer cells throughout the lymph system.
-Patients who have negative results often have a greater chance of a full and long-lasting recovery, than patients who have positive results.
-This is why getting your regular mammograms and doing self-exams can be helpful in finding breast cancer early when there is less chance of it having spread to the lymph nodes.
+Patients who have negative results often have a greater chance of a full and long-lasting recovery than patients who have positive results.
+This is why getting your regular mammograms and doing self-exams can be helpful in finding breast cancer early when there is less chance of it spreading to the lymph nodes.